schotime/rask-ui/docs/api/createEffect.md

 - Only call during component setup phase (not in render function)
 - Effects are queued on microtask to avoid synchronous execution
 - Be careful with effects that modify state - can cause infinite loops
+- Dispose functions run before the effect re-executes, not when the component unmounts
+- For component unmount cleanup, use `createCleanup()` instead
 :::